 Columbia University Library Privileges

-Access to library spaces is currently limited to Columbia University students, faculty, and staff with a reservation or appointment.
+Until Fall 2021: Access to library spaces remains limited to Columbia University students, faculty, though reservations are no longer required.
 A valid Columbia University ID must be presented for entry.
 Library users must adhere to the Columbia Community Health Compact and complete the daily Symptom Self-Check on the ReopenCU app in order to enter a library.
 All users must have a green pass on the ReopenCU app to be able to swipe for entry.

 Pick-Up Service: All current Columbia faculty, students, and staff (includes Barnard, UTS, TC & JTS); Provost-Appointed Visiting Scholars; CU Alumni who purchase borrowing privileges; Emeriti & Retirees; CU Officer Spouses / Domestic Partners; Seminar Associates.
 Note: Butler Library is the only pick-up location that does not require swipe access, located at the east entrance near John Jay.